frappe/erpnext_documentation/user/manual/en/introduction/implementation-strategy.md

 <!-- add-breadcrumbs -->
 # Implementation Strategy

-Before you start managing your Operations in EPRNext, you must first become familiar with the system and the terms used.
+Before you start managing your Operations in ERPNext, you must first become familiar with the system and the terms used.
 For this we recommend implementation should happen in two phases.